Leon740/Leon740/README.md

 * Led the architecture solution to use TailwindCss as the primary design tool and Vite bundler instead of Webpack
 Result: Performance raised to 98%, Page load time reduced to 0.76 seconds
 * Setup code splitting rules and conventions
-Result: Bundle size reduced to 5 kb per page
+Result: Bundle size reduced to 17 kb per page
-* Integrated Lighthouse and ESLint accessibility checkers
-Result: Accessibility raised to 100%
-* Optimized data storage by using HashTables to store resorts data
-Result: API response time reduced to 0.68 seconds
 * Setup code Prettier, ESLint code linter, Husky git hooks for code consistency and documentation
 * Configure Vite, PostCss, TailwindCss, Scss, Jest, Rtl and other tools
 Result: consistent, easy to maintain codebase, with clean git history